 Start the day with a visit to the Hacienda Sotuta de Peon.
 This working plantation was started in the late 1800’s to produce henequen, an agave plant with sword-shaped leaves with fibers that were used to make rope, twine, and paper.
 Henequen was a major source of the Yucatan’s wealth, and the beautiful main house and grounds are evidence of this prosperity.
 Take a swim in the hacienda’s cenote, a limestone sinkhole filled with cool, clear water that held important significance for the Maya.

-An early start allows for you to visit Chichen Itza before the groups arrive from Cancun.
-Explore the most famous and well-restored Yucatan Maya site with your guide.
-Chichen Itza’s iconic temple, El Castillo, also called the Pyramid of Kukulcan, rises up and greets you as you enter.
-The morning is spent visiting the great ball court, plazas, observatory, and temples of this beautiful area.
+An early start allows for you to visit Chichen Itza before the groups arrive from Cancún.
+Explore the famous and well-restored Yucatán Maya site with your guide.
+Chichén Itzá’s iconic temple, El Castillo, also called the Pyramid of Kukulcan, rises up and greets you as you enter.
+Spend the morning visiting the great ball court, plazas, observatory, and temples of this beautiful area.
 Your guide will share Chichen Itza’s troubled history as a settlement that was largely abandoned in the 9th century and then resettled almost 100 years later to then be invaded by the Toltecs from the Mexican highlands near present-day Mexico City.
 This brought a fusion of highland and Puuc Maya styles to Chichen Itza’s temples and buildings.